 We can do it, if we all LEAD BY EXAMPLE!

 To reiterate and sum it up, leadership fundamentally has to do with four things, namely: (1) envisioning, (2) goal-setting, (3) strategising and (4) inspiring others to look forward to and execute what you [the leader] have envisioned.

 Are you such a person?
 Will you or can you lead by example?
 I have my role model ….
 Do you?

-South Africa: – Yesterday, Ashihara Karate has its first formal training session since lock down to “celebrate” the 40th Anniversary since I started the dojo on 2 September 1980.
+South Africa: – Yesterday, Ashihara Karate has its first formal training session inside the dojo since lock down to “celebrate” the 41st Anniversary since I started the dojo on 2 September 1980.
 Many of the students were rather happy to see their friends and training mates after so many months.
 Personally, I am rather happy that with the team of helpers, we managed to adhere to protocols and as a trial run, it paves the way forward to soon start off with normal classes, albeit outside.

 I had no idea that when I opened the dojo that we would last this long or that the dojo would evolve into an International Organisation represented in over 30 countries.
 All I knew then was that I wanted to provide an activity that would keep people occupied and off the streets and prior to its opening, I had three wishes:

 2. To become known as an International instructor

 3. To become the editor of my own magazine.

 I’m proud to say that I’ve achieved all – with number 3, whilst we do produce a magazine from time to time, we have produced several instructional manuals, books and other and I’ve been editor to over 20 Cooking Books for my sister.
 I’ve never wanted to be a champion or produce champions, although that has been a by-product of what we do.